-The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its Preschool programs: Casa Montessori and Scuola Materna.
-Both programs have Italian roots, embrace the Da Vincian principles, employ well-qualified staff and place children at the center of their own learning.
+The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its preschool programs: Casa Montessori and Scuola Materna.
+Both programs have Italian roots, embrace the Da Vincian principles and place children at the center of their own learning.

 The Academy’s Early Childhood Education programs are based on the methodology of Maria Montessori, the first woman physician to graduate from the University of Rome.
 Maria Montessori became involved with education when she was required to treat underprivileged children.
 In the process she developed specific materials and an approach to child education that won her international acclaim.
 Montessori opened her first school, “Casa Dei Bambini,” in Rome in 1907.
 Since then, Montessori schools have been established worldwide.